November 15, 2017 at 7:30 PM

 69% Reduced School Lunch – 16% higher than district average)

-PSO Explorers serves the Reiche School Kindergarten class (75 students) with plans to grow the program each successive year up one grade until the program is active in Grades K-3
+PSO Explorers serves students at the Reiche Community School and Longfellow Elementary School with plans to grow the program each successive year up one grade until the program is active in Grades K-3 at both schools.

 What are the core components of PSO Explorers?